Savannah Truck Accident Lawyers

 - Poor training.
 Truck driving is much different than driving a car.
 The sight lines are different.
 The ways the truck maneuvers are different.
 The truck equipment is different.
 Trucks can jackknife or roll over.
 Trucking companies should make sure their drivers understand how to drive their trucks before letting the driver on the road.

 - Defective truck parts.
-Trucks that are designed improperly or made improperly are a danger to everyone.
+Trucks that are designed improperly or manufactured improperly are a danger to everyone.
 This principle holds true for truck parts as well.
 Tires should not be bald, brakes should work, and windshield wipers should function.
-At HLM, our Savannah truck accident lawyers bring claims against manufacturers if defects cause an accident.
+At Harris Lowry Manton LLP, our Savannah truck accident lawyers bring claims against manufacturers if defects cause an accident.

-Make the call to a skillful Savannah truck accident lawyer today
+Make the call to a Savannah truck accident lawyer today

 If you were injured or a loved one was killed in a Georgia truck accident, you need immediate help.
-As soon as you meet with a Savannah truck accident lawyer at HLM, we will review the police reports, speak with witness, and determine why the accident happened and who is responsible.
+As soon as you meet with a Savannah truck accident lawyer at Harris Lowry Manton LLP, we will review the police reports, speak with witnesses, and determine why the accident happened and who is responsible.
 We work with your medical team to properly evaluate your injuries and with independent doctors when necessary.
 We fight to get victims full compensation for their daily physical pain, emotional scars, lost wages, and all reasonable medical bills.
 In appropriate cases, we demand punitive damages.
 For experienced help now, please call 912.417.3774 or complete our contact form to schedule a free consultation.

 - The Potential Perils of Sharing the Road with Big Rigs